slowernews/hamster-system/README.md

         Note with all references regarding a particular subproject:
         Example: @house in lisbon.building permit

-- use notes to keep your collections of bookmarks for easy access and share:
+- use notes to keep your bookmark collections.
+It will allow easy access and share:

 		Example: #resources@frontend.javascript
 ---